louisboilard/.config/README.md

 alactritty.yml file to see the config for the Alactritty terminal emulator.
 Includes transparency and other slight windows adjustments.
 Runs Zsh by default.

+## Kitty

+Currently only using on some OS where Alacritty is misbehaving.
+Also glyphs are cute.